-You may choose to engage a subcontractor when you don’t have the human resources or skills to complete work that you have been contracted to perform.
-When doing so, it is crucial to have a written subcontractor agreement in place that mirrors your obligations under the existing agreement with your client.
-This is because you want to be clear about whose responsibility it is to rectify any issues that may arise from the subcontractor’s work.
-This article will highlight why it’s essential that you have a subcontractor agreement and common clauses that will help minimise your responsibility for subcontractors’ work.
+As a contractor, you may choose to engage a subcontractor when you do not have the resources or skills to complete the work you have been contracted to perform.
+You may assume that if there is already a contract or agreement in place between you and your client, you may not need another contract between you and any subcontractor you engage.
+However, it is crucial to have a written subcontractor agreement in place that mirrors your obligations under the existing agreement with your client to reduce your risk.
+For example, you must be clear on who is responsible for rectifying any issues that may arise from the subcontractor’s work.
+This article will highlight why it is essential that you have a subcontractor agreement and common clauses that will help minimise your responsibility for subcontractors’ work.

 When to Subcontract